LiuPeng-NGP/LiuPeng-NGP.github.io/README.md

 **E-mail:** LiuPeng_NGP@outlook.com

-**Research Interests:** Generative Models, multimodal, foundation model, deep learning
+**Research Interests:** Generative Models, Multimodal, Foundation Model, Deep Learning

 #### Attention please: I am looking for a <font color=red>research assistant job</font> related to my research interests.
 I sincerely hope to have the opportunity to <font color=red>do some meaningful work and publish papers on top conferences</font>.